C. J. Wilcox: Portland Trail Blazers / Santa Cruz Warriors (2017–2018)

 On August 9, 2017, Wilcox signed with the Portland Trail Blazers on a two-way contract with the NBA G League.
-On October 23, 2017, he was ruled out for six to eight weeks after undergoing successful arthroscopy on his right knee.
+On October 23, he was ruled out for six to eight weeks after undergoing successful arthroscopy on his right knee.
 He ultimately did not appear in a game for the Trail Blazers.

 Indiana Pacers / Fort Wayne Mad Ants (2019–2020)

 Wilcox signed a two-way deal with the Indiana Pacers in August 2018.
 On September 21, 2018, it was announced that he had suffered a torn Achilles tendon and would miss the entire season.
-On October 19, 2018, Wilcox was waived by the Pacers.
+On October 19, Wilcox was waived by the Pacers.

-On July 1, 2019, the Indiana Pacers signed Wilcox to an exhibit 10 contract.
+On July 1, 2019, the Indiana Pacers re–signed Wilcox to an Exhibit 10 contract.
 On October 16, 2019, Wilcox was waived by the Indiana Pacers.
-On October 26, 2019, Wilcox was included in the training camp roster for the Fort Wayne Mad Ants.
-On November 6, 2019, Wilcox was included in the opening night roster of the Fort Wayne Mad Ants.
-On January 28, 2020, he posted 25 points, four rebounds and two steals in a loss to the Salt Lake City Stars.
+On October 26, Wilcox was included in the training camp roster for the Fort Wayne Mad Ants.
+On November 6, Wilcox was included in the opening night roster of the Fort Wayne Mad Ants.
+On January 28, 2020, he posted 25 points, four rebounds, and two steals in a loss to the Salt Lake City Stars.
 Wilcox averaged 13.6 points and 2.7 rebounds per game.

 On January 17, 2022, Wilcox's rights were traded from the Fort Wayne Mad Ants to the Grand Rapids Gold.